Seaweed fertilizer is essentially plant food just like bonemeal fertilizer.

 You may either use a foliar spray for this or attach the liquid with your hose and fertilize while watering the plants.

-Some gardeners may use a combination of seaweed and fish fertilizer to fertilize their house plants -this seaweed and fish emulsion (liquid fish) is sprayed in the foliar method.
+Some gardeners may use a combination of seaweed and fish fertilizer to fertilize their house plants -this seaweed and organic fish emulsion (liquid fish) is sprayed in the foliar method.

 How Much Alfalfa Meal Should I Use?